Data Processing

 The four substantive procurement gates pre-handled in ME-TA's standard template at policy.me-ta.dk.
 Each sponsor's executed DPA reflects modifications negotiated to meet that sponsor's specific requirements, under counsel review.

-Data categories — Category A and Category B
+AI data categories — Category A and Category B (applies when AI is elected — click to expand)

 The diagrams below refer to Category A and Category B. These are ME-TA's two data classes for AI processing, defined in P22-AI Usage §22.4 and used in the same way in every ME-TA DPA.
 The same vocabulary runs through SVGs 1–4, the sub-processor schedule, and the AI addendum.